-This ROSETTA orbiter double-ring core MACOR-cube fluxgate sensor has dimensions of about $25x25x25 \text{ mm}^3$ and a mass of 28 g (see Fig. 2).
+This ROSETTA orbiter double-ring core MACOR-cube fluxgate sensor has dimensions of about $25 \times 25 \times 25$ mm and a mass of 28 g (see Figure 2).
 As in all fluxgate magnetometers, a ferromagnetic core of soft magnetic material is periodically driven into saturation by the magnetic field of a drive coil.
 In case of ROSETTA RPC-MAG the drive coil frequency is $f_D = 12.5$ kHz.
 The core used is a very low noise double-ring core of molybdenum permalloy.
-In addition to the drive coil three pick-up coils take the magnetized field, which exhibits second harmonics at $2f_D$ in the presence of any ambient magnetizing field.
-The magnitude of this second harmonic is proportional to the ambient magnetic field strength.
+In addition to the drive coil three pick-up coils take the magnetized field, which exhibits second harmonics at $2f_D$ in the presence of any ambient magnetic field strength.
 The pick-up coils form a triaxial Helmholtz coil system with the double-ring core in its center.
 This helps to avoid cross-talk between sensor components and nonlinear sensor sensitivity.